 From 1963 to 1968 Anthony Burgess was an occasional television critic for the Listener.
 The majority of his published reviews were of documentaries, but towards the end of his tenure he also reviewed some television drama, including The Prisoner, the classic series which blends the tropes of James Bond secret agents with those of science fiction. […]

 The third volume of the Irwell Edition of the Works of Anthony Burgess is his ‘lost’ science fiction novel.
 Puma, written by Burgess in 1976, but only published as part of his 1982 novel The End of the World News, is an apocalyptic story about a stray planet on a collision-course with Earth.
 This is […]

-This copy of Frank Herbert’s Dune dates from around 1966, when Burgess reviewed it for the Observer.
-He was impressed by the scope of the book, and Herbert’s literary creation, revealing his knowledge, if not perhaps his love, of science fiction conventions.
-Dune is set on Arrakis, a desert planet on which humans mine the […]
+This copy of Frank Herbert’s Dune dates from 1966, when Anthony Burgess reviewed it for the Observer.
+He was impressed by the scope of the book and by the calibre of Herbert’s literary creation.
+The review displays a wide knowledge of science-fiction conventions.
+Dune is set on Arrakis, a desert planet on which humans mine […]

 ‘Religion is the oppressor.
 True, it has given us art, music, architecture of unsurpassable beauty, but that does not prevent it from being a roof over the heads of shivering people scared of engaging the huge windy blackness without.
 Man invented God because he knew no better – the great unpredictable father, indulgent or angry, […]

 Burgess’s screenplay of the life of Daniel Schreber.
 By Anna Edwards.

 Screening on 4 November at 6.20pm at Cornerhouse cinema, Manchester.